ultimate271/notes/sanderson/mistbornTFE06.02.md

 escorted Vin.
 Her scar-faced captor delivered her to one of the others, who held her with a similarly inescapable grip.

+#### Trevadian questions the Lord Ruler's actions as the skaa outside rebel
 “Let us be on with this,” said the Lord Ruler.

 A regular obligator stepped forward, bowing.
 With a chill, she realized that